bram-abe/serverless-fb-messanger-app/README.md

 ### Prerequisite

 - AWS Cloudwatch only showing the AWS lambda logs when you intentionally write logs to console
-- You need to create Business Page on Facebook to be integrate with messenger
+- You need to create Business Page on Facebook to do integration with fb-messenger
 - You must subscribe to `messages` & `messaging_postbacks` webhook events on FB-messenger setup page
 - Also read this external resources for preparing your own integration and deployment :